Talu58/super-journey/README.md

   - mLab

 ## To start the application:
-  - run "npm install"
+  -Run "npm install"
-  - run "mongod" - Install MongoDB first -
+  - The DB is connected to mLab, you'll need your own credentials and set them in  a .env file copied from the .env.example.
+If you want to run the app on a local host, go to /database/db-config and follow comments instructions.
+Then once MongoDB is installed on your computer, run "mongod"
-  - run "npm start"
+  - Run "npm start"
-  - run "npm run build:watch"
+  - Run "npm run build:watch"

 Use the try our Demo button to get automatically logged in!